Electricity sector in Italy: Privatization

 The belief of a more efficient sector with a public monopolistic company progressively reversed since the 1980s.
 Enel was made into a joint-stock company in 1992, however still fully owned by the Ministry of Economy.

 The liberation of the electricity sector from government control started in the late 1990s following European Union directives.
 Directive 96/92/CE of 1996 followed the tendency towards privatization.
 It was based on the adoption of different regulations for production and transmission: production and trading should be free and managed by private companies, while transmission and distribution, being natural monopolies, should be regulated by the state.

 This first directive suggested a progressive liberalization of the electricity market and the "unbundling", namely the clear separation of monopolistic activities from free-market activities in the companies involved in the electricity sector.
 This separation was effected by clearly separating budgets for different businesses.

 The European directive was followed by the Italian legislative decree 79/1999 ("Decreto Bersani") of 1999.
 The decree created a path towards a complete liberalization of the market through gradual steps.
 Not only the European directive was followed, but the transition to the free market was planned to be faster, with more than 40% of electricity planned to be traded on the free market by 2002 and with a corporate separation of activities.
 Some of Enel's core activities were passed onto other companies.

 The network was transferred to a new company, Terna, responsible for the management of the system.
 Enel maintained a 50% stake in Terna's share capital until 15 April 2005 when, as a result of the sale of 13.86% of the share capital held through an accelerated bookbuilding procedure, reduced a 36.142% stake in Terna's share capital.
 Control was definitively transferred by Enel as a result of the sale to Cassa Depositi e Prestiti on 15 September 2005 of 29.99% of Terna's share capital.

 In order to improve competition and to develop a free market for production, Enel was also forced to sell 15,000 MW of capacity to competitors before 2003.
 Following this, three new production companies were created: Endesa Italia, Edipower and Tirreno Power.
 A new European directive, 2003/54/CE of 2003, and a subsequent Italian decree, requested free electricity trading for all commercial clients from July 2004 and, eventually, a complete opening of the market for private customers from July 2007.

+By 2025, Italy's MACSE 10 GWh grid battery auction price dropped to about €50/MWh, competitive with natural gas generators.

+Market share

+As of 2023, ENEL controls more than 50% of the market, Eni has a market share of around 20%, another thirty companies control the remaining 20% thus reaching 90 and a myriad of medium-small operators who with the remaining 10% have over 460 different companies.